Miho Takagi (speed skater)

 Miho Takagi (高木 美帆, Takagi Miho) is a Japanese speed skater.
-She has won a total of seven medals at the Olympics, two of them gold.
+She has won a total of ten medals at the Olympics, two of them gold.

 Career

 At the age of 15, Takagi represented Japan at the 2010 Winter Olympics, finishing 35th in the women's 1000 metres and 23rd in the 1500 metres.
 In 2012 and 2013, she won the World Junior Speed Skating Championships.

 After participating in several world cup and world championship events, she became a world champion when in the 2015 World Single Distance Championships she won the gold medal in the team pursuit where she participated together with her sister Nana Takagi and compatriot Ayaka Kikuchi.

 In competition in Salt Lake City of 2017–18 ISU Speed Skating World Cup, with Nana and Ayano Sato, she won women's team pursuit with the world record of 2:50.87.

 In the 2018 Olympics, Takagi won the silver medal in the women's 1500-metre speed skating event and the bronze medal in the women's 1000-metre speed skating event.
 Takagi was also part of the Nippon team that won the 2018 Olympics women's team pursuit with a time of 2:53.89, the Olympic record and the sea-level world best.

 She won the women's competition at the 2018 World Allround Speed Skating Championships.

 In the 2017–18 world cup, the Nippon team she was part of won all women's team pursuit competitions of the world cup and became a 3-continuous-season overall world cup winner in the pursuit, and overall winner in women's 1500 metres and allround.

 She finished second in the 2019 World Allround Speed Skating Championships.

 Takagi set a world record in the women's 1500 meters in 2019 with a time of 1:49.83 in Salt Lake City, Utah.

 At 2022 Winter Olympics, Takagi earned three silver medals in 1500m, 500m, and team pursuit.
 At the point when she earned her third medal in the 2022 games, which was her sixth overall, she became the Japanese female athlete with the biggest number of Olympic medals earned, surpassing three other athletes, Miya Tachibana and Miho Takeda in synchronized swimming, and Ryoko Tani in Judo, all of those who have earned 5 Olympic medals each in summer games.
 Takagi also won her second Olympic gold, and the first one in an individual event, in 1000m with a new Olympic record time of 1:13:19.

 At the 2025 Calgary Speed Skating World Cup, Takagi won the individual 1000m event, bringing her tally of wins at champion and Olympic level events to 34, tying for the most overall wins by a Japanese athlete.

+On 4 March 2026, Takagi announced her retirement effective after the 2026 World Allround Speed Skating Championships in the Netherlands.

+On 28 July 2026, it was announced that Takagi would be receiving the People's Honour Award at a ceremony scheduled for 4 August 2026.